aminoz007/logspout/README.md

 ## Issues / Enhancement Requests

-Issues and enhancement requests can be submitted in the [Issues tab of this repository](https://github.com/aminoz007/logspout/issues).
+Issues and enhancement requests can be submitted in the [issues tab of this repository](https://github.com/aminoz007/logspout/issues).
 Please search for and review the existing open issues before submitting a new issue.

 ## Contributing